 Regardless of any garden budget drive, sometimes you’ve got to treat yourself.
 When I saw these beautiful British made garden sieves from Hill and Sons, payday couldn’t come fast enough.

 Since I began growing my own, I’ve enjoyed some incredibly gratifying moments, but I’ve got to say that using the sieve to fashion such lovely soil is right up there with my favourites.
-I’ve discovered something that not only fulfils the romantic and thrifty part of my personality, but gives me a real sense of reward too.
+I’ve discovered something that not only fulfills the romantic and thrifty part of my personality but gives me a real sense of reward too.

 I don’t recommend much on Real Men Sow, but sometimes something handsome and wonderful comes along that you want to tell the world about.
-Check out Hill and Sons products at their website.
+Check out Hill and Sons products on their website.

 A big thank you to Damien at Hill and Sons for his help choosing a sieve, and for manufacturing my new favourite gardening tool.